 Besides myself, she invited the poet David Hart and a GP called Dr. Malcolm Rigler, one of the pioneers of the UK Arts/Health movement.
 At the meeting, Malcolm suggested we apply to the King’s Fund, who were interested in funding arts/health projects.

-I in turn rather diffidently introduced an idea of my own – how about having poems about waiting displayed in healthcare waiting rooms, thereby offering a very present empathy to the reader ?
+I in turn rather diffidently introduced an idea of my own – how about having poems about waiting displayed in healthcare waiting rooms, thereby offering a very present empathy to the reader, waiting to see the doctor or nurse ?
 Alison Combes seized on the idea.
 She thought it might qualify for the Arts Council’s “New Audiences” funding stream recently introduced.

 Both those proposals yielded fruit.
 The Arts Council would fund a collection of commissioned poems about waiting ; following straight on, the King’s Fund would fund a second collection called “Poems for …All Ages.”